spanner/radiant-taggable-extension/README.md

 	<r:tag:use_count />
 	<r:tag:cloud_band />

-only really useful in a TagPage:
+and only really useful in a TagPage:

 	<r:if_tag>...</r:if_tag>
 	<r:unless_tag>...</r:unless_tag>